 The Peer Advisor Executive Board is composed of an elite group of senior Peer Advisors who collaborate with the Office of Academic Advising to manage the Peer Advising Program.
-The board’s responsibilities include; leadership of all Peer Advisors, designing and facilitating Peer Advisor training, communication and marketing strategies; programs, recruitment and retention of Peer Advisors; teach Tribe Studies course for Spring and Fall orientation; plan, organize and participate in special events, activities that promotes the College of William & Mary and serves the W&M undergraduate community.
+The board’s responsibilities include; leadership of all Peer Advisors, designing and facilitating Peer Advisor training, communication and marketing strategies; programs, recruitment and retention of Peer Advisors; teach College Studies course for Spring and Fall orientation; plan, organize and participate in special events, activities that promotes William & Mary and serves the W&M undergraduate community.

 Position: Peer Advising Program Chair Hometown:Falls Church, VA Majors: Data Science and Sociology Future Plans: : I hope to find work as a data scientist which allows me to explore my interests in the social sciences.
 I would also like to travel the world.
 Hobbies: I am an avid cook and baker, and I always look forward to trying new recipes.
 I also love spending time in nature; I enjoy going for runs, walks and hikes Fun Fact: My favorite store is Costco.
 A word of wisdom: Explore!
 Take classes in different departments, join an organization unrelated to anything you did in high school, and find ways to branch out into the Williamsburg community (even if it’s just the occasional trip to New Quarter Park).

 Position: Training Chair Hometown: Haymarket, VA Majors: Data Science, Biology Future Plans: I’m not entirely sure yet, but I hope to combine data science and biology in a research capacity.
 Hobbies: I love anything outside- hiking, running, roller skating, hammocking, and walking around CW!
 Fun Fact: I play the piano and the drums!
 A word of wisdom: Take courses that look interesting to you (even if it’s something completely new!).